kareembaher/katacoda-scenarios/jenkins-scenario/step1.md

 Meaning of the parameters used in the `docker run` command:

-`-d` --> runs in the background
+`-d` --> runs in the background.

-`--name` --> name of the container running
+`--name` --> name of the container running.

-`-p` --> the port number where you can access the container
+`-p` --> the port number where you can access the container.

-`-v` --> the volume attached to the Jenkins container
+`-v` --> the volume attached to the Jenkins container.

-Now lets check that our container is running
+Now lets check that our container is running.

 `docker ps`{{execute}}